abogutalan/flask-cis3210-labs/README.txt

 POST button: Submit button below is being used instead

-SUBMIT button: Creates a new user by the value of email and password inputs of sign up form.
-Value of email has to be any kind of email, admin can not punch something in like "newuser" but instead it must be like newuser@gmail.com.
+SUBMIT button: Creates a new user by the values of username and password inputs of sign up form.
+Input boxes have to be filled in.

-PUT button: Updates the information of the user by using the values of email and password input, so after creating a new user, you can change email and password input and click PUT button above then see the updated information of the user on the screen.
+PUT button: Updates the information of the user by using the values of username and password input, so after creating a new user, you can change username and password input and click PUT button above then see the updated information of the user on the screen.